-Ways to Decrease or Increase Menu Height in Windows 10
+Ways to Decrease or Increase Menu Height in Windows 11 and 10

-Here is how to decrease or increase Menu Height in Windows 10 –
+Here is how to decrease or increase Menu Height in Windows 11 or 10 –

 Step-1: Press “Windows logo + R” keyboard shortcut keys to open the Run dialog box on the screen.
 Here, type in regedit in the text field and click OK.